List of Dragon Ball characters: Frost

 Frost's characterization differs between the manga and anime adaptions of Dragon Ball Super: in the anime he is a malevolent being like Frieza, while the manga depicts him as amoral and unsportsmanlike.
 In the anime, Frost faces off against Goku, Piccolo, and Vegeta in successive rounds in the tournament and defeats Goku and Piccolo by cheating and using his secret poison; Goku is allowed to return to the tournament after this is revealed and Frost is defeated by Vegeta.
-He is eventually exposed as a devious manipulator who feigns benevolence who is a space pirate and planet broker that discreetly profits from warmongering activities in his universe.
+He is eventually exposed as a devious manipulator who feigns benevolence as well as being a space pirate and planet broker that discreetly profits from warmongering activities in his universe.
 In the manga, there is no mention of Frost being involved in criminal activities nor any indication of him being evil, and he appears to have a genuinely pleasant personality.
 He is indifferent to accusations of being a dirty fighter for using his poisonous stingers, as the tournament offers no prize money and the battles are ultimately pointless according to his perspective.

 Frost is voiced by Ryūsei Nakao in the Japanese version of the series.
 In the Funimation English Dub, his voice is supplied by Greg Ayres.